 Estimation of Harvest

-Methods described in Bernard and Clark (1996) were used to estimate the harvest of coho salmon from the Berners River using information from stratified catch sampling of marine commercial and recreational fisheries throughout Southeast Alaska.
-The sample goal was to inspect at least 20% of the total catch of coho salmon within time/area strata for missing adipose fins, indicating the likely presence of a coded wire tag.
-Heads were removed from fish missing their adipose fin and sent on a weekly basis to the ADF&G MTA Lab in Juneau to test for the presence of a valid wire tag.
+Methods described in Bernard and Clark (1996) were used to estimate the harvest of coho salmon from the Berners River using information from stratified harvest sampling of marine commercial and recreational fisheries throughout Southeast Alaska.
+The sample goal was to inspect at least 20% of the total harvest of coho salmon within time/area strata for missing adipose fins, indicating the likely presence of a coded wire tag.
+Heads were removed from fish missing their adipose fin and sent on a weekly basis to the MTA Lab in Juneau to test for the presence of a valid wire tag.
 Data from tags was decoded and entered into a coast-wide database.
-Commercial catch data for the analysis were summarized by ADF&G statistical week and district (for drift gillnet fisheries), by seine area for purse seine fisheries, or by troll period and quadrant for commercial troll fisheries.
+Commercial harvest data for the analysis were summarized by ADF&G statistical week and district (for drift gillnet fisheries), by seine area for purse seine fisheries, or by troll period and quadrant for commercial troll fisheries.
 Troll periods were periods of time bounded by regulatory changes and varied from year-to-year.
 Data on recovery of tags from recreational fisheries were obtained from reports provided by the MTA Lab and summarized by biweek and fishery.
 Resulting estimates of the harvest of tagged fish from the Berners River were divided by the proportion tagged (Ө) among fish sampled in the escapement to estimate the total contribution of Berners River fish to the harvest.

 Adult Abundance, Exploitation Rate, and Marine Survival